IntentArchitect/Docs/guidelines.md

 ## Changing/moving article paths

-So that old links carry on working, keep the just the `.md` files for moved/renamed articles and make their content as follows to have them redirect to the new location:
+So that old links carry on working, keep just the `.md` files for moved/renamed articles and make their content as follows to have them redirect to the new location:

 ```markdown
 # Content moved